 This exhibition is curated by Emily Mello, Associate Director of Education, and Sara O’Keeffe, Associate Curator.

 Mirror/Echo/Tilt is the collaborative project of artists Melanie Crean, Shaun Leonardo, and Sable Elyse Smith:

 Shaun Leonardo (b.
-1979, Queens, NY) is a multidisciplinary artist whose work negotiates societal expectations of manhood, namely definitions surrounding black and brown masculinities, along with their notions of achievement, collective identity, and the experience of failure.
-His performance practice is participatory in nature and invested in a process of embodiment, promoting the political potential of attention and discomfort as a means to disrupt meaning and shift perspective.
-Leonardo is a Brooklyn-based artist from Queens, New York City.
-His work has recently been presented at the Guggenheim Museum (2018); the High Line (2017), Recess Assembly (2017), Yerba Buena Center for the Arts (2015), Brooklyn Museum, New York (2014–2015); and the Walker Art Center, Minneapolis (2014–2015), Contemporary Arts Museum Houston, Houston (2013, 2018).
-He is currently Visiting Assistant Professor, Critic at Large at Pratt Institute.
+1979, Queens, NY) is a multi-disciplinary artist whose work negotiates societal expectations of manhood, namely definitions surrounding black and brown masculinities, along with their notions of achievement, collective identity, and the experience of failure.
+His performance practice is participatory in nature and invested in a process of embodiment, promoting the political potential of attention and discomfort as means to disrupt meaning and shift perspective.
+Leonardo’s work has recently been presented at the Guggenheim Museum, New York (2018); Contemporary Arts Museum Houston (2018, 2013); High Line, New York (2017); Recess Assembly, New York (2017); Yerba Buena Center for the Arts, San Francisco (2015); Brooklyn Museum, New York (2014); and Walker Art Center, Minneapolis (2014).
+He is currently a School of Art Visiting Fellow at Pratt Institute, and lives in Brooklyn.